 - Stimulating and facilitating collaborations between local authorities, small businesses and citizens across the country.

 - Encouraging program participants to replicate some good practices of energy use: energy efficiency, renewable energy, use of local energy resources, application of energy solutions for regional economy development, etc.

-The project involves a series of trainings on various aspects of energy efficiency and renewable energy, targeted at regional public administrations as well as individuals.
-These trainings will provide the participants with valuable networking opportunities and a myriad of practical skills, such as: efficient and affordable rehabilitation of houses/buildings, reduction of energy consumption in a simple and intelligent way etc.
+The project involved a series of trainings on various aspects of energy efficiency and renewable energy, targeted at regional public administrations as well as individuals.
+These trainings provided the participants with valuable networking opportunities and a myriad of practical skills, such as: efficient and affordable rehabilitation of houses/buildings, reduction of energy consumption in a simple and intelligent way etc.

-Each training session will focus on a specific topic, designed so that completing all the sessions provides key competences for starting a project in this field:
+Each training session focused on a specific topic, designed so that completing all the sessions provides key competences for starting a project in this field:

 1. Energy efficiency - 18-20 January, 2019.

 Mid-January and mid-winter season, we started our Indepenergy project with a training on energy efficiency.
 Constantin Borosan, a university lector at UTM (Technical University of Moldova), shared with the 32 participants what the law has to say about energy efficiency and how much of it is reflected in reality, both in Moldova and worldwide.
 We talked about the practical, measurable and sometimes tangible aspects of energy efficiency with Ion Potorac și Andrei Pânzaru, representatives of "QUADRO" SRL (http://ecoizolare.md/) company, who also covered some accessible methods of thermal isolation.
 All of this theory was mixed with a practical session on how to do an energy evaluation for a room and how to increase its efficiency level in this regard.
 The discussions on energy efficiency and fighting climate change continued in the evening over a Keep Cool session, in a fun and relaxed atmosphere.

 2. Renewable energies - 4-6 February, 2019